Paul Clarkson, Dr Ivaylo Vassilev, Professor Anne Rogers,

 Dr Charlotte Brooks, Dr Ingrid Muller, Dr Nicky Wilson, Jem Lawson, Professor

-- To iteratively design, alongside user led groups, a digital self-management programme for people with joint pain, which is accessible for people with lower levels of health literacy
+- To design and develop, alongside user led groups, a digital self-management programme that is accessible to people with lower health literacy.

 - To link this digital personalised self-management programme with the Genie tool.

 - To explore the feasibility of the self-management programme and its integration with the Genie tool for people with joint pain.

 Start date: 3rd January 2018